 Here are all the things you will need for making cannabis oil.
 First and foremost, you will need your ground-up, decarbed cannabis flower (details on how to decarb your weed above).
 The amount you want to use depends on how potent you want your cannabis coconut oil to be.
 You can use one cup to make things simple, which usually measures out to 7 grams or a quarter of an ounce (an ounce being roughly 28 grams of dried flower).

-You will also need your preferred oil, for which you can use 1 cup of any fatty oil such as olive, avocado, or coconut.
+You will also need your preferred oil, for which you can use 1 cup of any fatty oil such as olive, avocado, or coconut or even refined mct oil.
 Whatever you want to use is up to you.
 Coconut oil has many health benefits and is an excellent oil to use.
-However, for savory recipes, olive oil is great for making pesto, red sauce, and salad dressing, to give you a few ideas.
-Butter is also great for things like brownies.
+However, for savory recipes, cannabis infused olive oil or avocado oil is great for making pesto, red sauce, and salad dressing, to give you a few ideas.
+Cannabis butter is also great for things like brownies and popcorn.

 A Magical Butter cannabutter-making machine is the best way to make cannabutter.
 However, this article assumes you do not have a cannabutter-making machine, so it will address the art of making cannabis oil on the stove.
 For that, you will need two saucepans of different sizes to craft a makeshift double boiler.